singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 ---

 Like in many recursive problems, the Base Case and Build approach will be useful.
-Assume we have a string S represented by the characters a1a2...an.
+Assume we have a string S represented by the characters a₁a₂...aₙ.

 **Approach 1: Building from permutations of first n-1 characters.**

 *Base Case:* permutations offirst character substring

-The only permutation of a1 is the string a1.So:
+The only permutation of a₁ is the string a₁.
+So:
 ```
 P(a₁)  = a₁
 ```